Non toxic DIY natural cleaning recipes without any harmful chemicals!

 I will be providing recipes with and without Thieves cleaner but I recommend getting it because it is extremely effective and the recipes that utilize it definitely work and smell amazing.

-NOTE* You will need to create either a retail or wholesale account through Young Living (don’t worry, there’s no commitment necessary!) to purchase the cleaner and if you want to help me out, you can use my sponsor/enroller number 10367748!
+NOTE* You will need to create either a retail or wholesale account through Young Living (don’t worry, there’s no commitment necessary!) to purchase the cleaner and you can use my sponsor/enroller number 10367748!

 You can see how I incorporate the thieves laundry detergent in my homemade liquid laundry detergent recipe!